PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

    required for getting the proper results would have to be developed which would be invariant to the
    1) Camera's Position and Angle / Orientation  2) Camera's Resolution 3) Lighting Conditions 4) Weather Conditions

+2) Further finetuning of the Hough Transform Algorithm to detect lines edges with more variety of images having lanes in diffrent regions and lighting conditions / weather conditons / camera position and quality (resolutions / angles / orientations)

-2) Building a Lane Detection Algorithm using Computer Vision Techniques (ConvNet Models) trained on a dataset of lane markings on road instead of using the general Image Processing Algorithms used in this implementation
+3) Building a Lane Detection Algorithm using Computer Vision Techniques (ConvNet Models) trained on a dataset of lane markings on road instead of using the general Image Processing Algorithms used in this implementation